 PARTS & CONSUMABLES

 Our machines are used intensively by our customers, which is why they are occasionally due for new parts or tooling.
 Some parts of a machine are liable to wear and tear and must be replaced at set intervals.
 A drill or a saw are examples that come to mind.
 Customers often have these parts in stock.
 They will contact our Parts & Consumables department if stock is close to running out.
-The will also approach our team for spare parts.
+They will also approach our team for spare parts.
 This is done via e-mail or by telephone.
 Sometimes you will be given a part number which makes it clear right away which part is involved.
 It can also happen that you are sent a photo which therefore requires rather more investigative work.
-In addition to this, you will also be work in close collaboration with the Service and Maintenance teams, they will also call on you regularly if they need a part for the customer.
+In addition to this, you will also be working in close collaboration with the Service and Maintenance teams, they will also call on you regularly if they need a part for the customer.
 Once you have found the part, you will see to it that it is shipped to the customer.

 The various departments provide a team with a great deal of diversity.
 One will be at the customer location working on the machine, the other will be working in the office.
 Yet another puts on training in our Experience Centre.
 At the same time, we are not that different from one another.
-We are all boffins with a commercial understanding and are passionate about our trade.
+We are all techies with a commercial understanding and are passionate about our trade.
 We are aware of one another’s strengths and know where to find one another as well if necessary.
 In fact we are not satisfied until the machine is up and running again for the customer!